 By the middle of summer, even early morning temperatures might be stressful.
 The chart above shows the daily fluctuations in water temperatures for a large freestone river in the summer of 2015 (southern hemisphere).

 Releasing trout in hot weather.

-When fishing over the summer, minimize the amount of time the trout spends out of the water.
+When fishing over the summer, minimize the amount of time the trout spend out of the water.
 Ideally, keep the trout’s gills submerge while removing the hook.
 Summer when the trout are already struggling is not a time for trout selfies.

-Where to trout fish in hot weather.
+Where to trout fish in hot weather?